DKBMC-Official/blog-source/content/post/salesforce/soql02.md

 <= | Less or equal |
 > | Greater than |
 >= | Greater or equal |
-LIKE | Like | SELECT AccountId, FirstName, lastname <br/>FROM Contact <br/> WHERE lastname LIKE'appl%' IN | IN | SELECT Name FROM Account <br/> WHERE BillingState IN ('California', 'New York') NOT IN | NOT IN | SELECT Name FROM Account<br/>WHERE BillingState NOTIN ('California', 'New York') INCLUDES <br/> EXCLUDES| | Applies only to multi-select picklists.
+LIKE | Like | SELECT AccountId, FirstName, lastname <br/>FROM Contact <br/> WHERE lastname LIKE 'appl%' IN | IN | SELECT Name FROM Account <br/> WHERE BillingState IN ('California', 'New York') NOT IN | NOT IN | SELECT Name FROM Account<br/>WHERE BillingState NOTIN ('California', 'New York') INCLUDES <br/> EXCLUDES| | Applies only to multi-select picklists.